esa/pagmo/doc/sphinx/documentation/population.rst

    .. method:: get_best_idx()

-      Returns the index of the best :class:`individual` in a *population*.
-The best :class:`individual` is the one dominating the most number of individuals
+      Returns the index of the best :class:`PyGMO.individual` in a *population*.
+The best :class:`PyGMO.individual` is the one dominating the most number of individuals

    .. method:: get_worst_idx()

-      Returns the index of the worst :class:`individual` in a *population*.
-The best :class:`individual` is the one dominating the least number of individuals
+      Returns the index of the worst :class:`PyGMO.individual` in a *population*.
+The worst :class:`PyGMO.individual` is the one dominating the least number of individuals

       .. code-block:: python